plone/volto/docs/source/getting-started/install.md

 If you are somewhat familiar with Python development, you can also install Plone locally without using Docker.
 Check the [backend configuration](../configuration/backend.md) section.
 It also has more information on kitconcept.volto.

 ## Install Volto

-Use the `create-volto-app` helper utility.
+Use the project generator helper utility.

 1. Open a terminal and execute:
 ```
+$ npm install -g yo
-npm -g i @plone/create-volto-app
+$ npm install -g @plone/generator-volto
 ```

 2. Create a new Volto app using the recently added command, providing the name of the new app (folder) to be created.
 ```
-create-volto-app myvoltoapp
+$ yo @plone/volto
 ```

+!!! note
+    For more options for the generator

+    ```console
+    $ yo @plone/volto --help
+    ```
+    or take a look at the full [README](https://github.com/plone/volto/blob/master/packages/generator-volto/README.md)

 3. Change directory to the newly created folder `myvoltoapp` (or the one you've chosen):
 ```